-Will the versions of Galaxy’s Edge be the same in Disneyland and Walt Disney World?
+Are the versions of Galaxy’s Edge the same in Disneyland and Walt Disney World?

-Yes, physically the lands on both coasts will be pretty much identical in size, layout, walking path width, dining options, attractions, etc. There are some minor differences like shade structures, paint colors, etc. The only major difference is that the Disneyland version has one extra path into the land than the Hollywood Studios version will and the Walt Disney World version has room for an eventual additional attraction expansion pad.
+Yes, physically the lands on both coasts are pretty much identical in size, layout, walking path width, dining options, attractions, etc. There are some minor differences like shade structures, paint colors, etc. The major difference is that the Disneyland version has one extra path into the land than the Hollywood Studios version will and the Walt Disney World version has room for an eventual additional attraction expansion pad.
 In terms of operations, food/beverage and entertainment, it is possible things may be run somewhat differently in Florida once Imagineering hands the land over to park operations there.
 There are a handful of unique dining and beverage options on each coast as well.

 Are both of the major attractions available?

 Disney opened the land in two phases at both Disneyland and Hollywood Studios.
-On the opening days in both parks, the Millenium Falcon: Smuggler’s Run attraction will be open along with the rest of the Black Spire Outpost area including the cantina, all the restaurants, shops, photo opportunities, snack stands, the Resistance Base area, interactive Datapad Disney Play app experience, the paid lightsaber and droid building experiences, etc. Basically everything except…
+On opening days in both parks, the Millenium Falcon: Smuggler’s Run attraction was open along with the rest of the Black Spire Outpost area including the cantina, all the restaurants, shops, photo opportunities, snack stands, the Resistance Base area, interactive Datapad Disney Play app experience, the paid lightsaber and droid building experiences, etc. Basically everything except…

 How do I get into the high-demand Oga’s Cantina and Savi’s Workshop lightsaber building experiences?

 Oga’s Cantina and the Savi’s Workshop lightsaber building experiences are some of the best and most popular experiences in the land, they both REQUIRE advance reservations, the official Disney pages for them have at times said “highly suggested” or “highly recommended”, but they are typically booked up everyday and walk-ins are typically not being allowed.